-Over-correction or under-correction may occur.
-In such cases, contact lenses or regular eyewear may be suitable, or individuals may have to consider retreatment with a laser-guided procedure or surface PRK.
+Vision over-correction or under-correction may occur.
+In such cases, contact lenses or glasses may be suitable.
+Other times, you might consider retreatment with a laser-guided procedure or surface PRK.

-Unlike LASIK, there is no risk of corneal flap displacement.
+Unlike LASIK, there’s no risk of corneal flap displacement.
 The SMILE procedure does not require the formation of such a flap.

 Who is a Good Candidate for SMILE Eye Surgery?